 - 1. The number of Directors above includes one Director (not Audit & Supervisory Committee Member) and one Director (Audit & Supervisory Committee Member) who retired at the conclusion of the General Meeting of Shareholders on January 27, 2021. - 2.
 The maximum amount of remuneration paid to Directors (excluding Audit & Supervisory Committee Members) was set at 500 million yen per year (includes executive bonuses, but excludes payments related to employee status) by a resolution approved at the 35th General Meeting of Shareholders held on January 27, 2016.
 (The number of Directors [excluding Audit & Supervisory Committee Members] at the conclusion of that General Meeting of Shareholders was 10).
 A separate resolution was approved at the 36th General Meeting of Shareholders held on January 26, 2017 to grant Directors (excluding Audit & Supervisory Committee Members) share acquisition rights amounting to up to 100 million yen per year as stock options, and cap the number of share acquisition right units that can be allotted within one year from the date of the General Meeting of Shareholders of each fiscal year at 700 units.
 (The number of Directors [excluding Audit & Supervisory Committee Members] at the conclusion of that General Meeting of Shareholders was 10.)
-In addition, at the 37th General Meeting of Shareholders held on January 25, 2018, a resolution was approved to cap monetary claims payable corresponding to restricted stock compensation for Directors [excluding Audit & Supervisory Committee Members] at 100 million yen per year.
-(The number of Directors [excluding Audit & Supervisory Committee Members] at the conclusion of birectors [excluding Audit & Supervisory Committee Members] at the conclusion of Directors [excluding Audit & Supervisory Committee Members] at 100 million yen per year, and to cap the total number of common shares corresponding to restricted stock compensation to 100,000 shares per year.
+In addition, at the 37th General Meeting of Shareholders held on January 25, 2018, a resolution was approved to cap monetary claims payable corresponding to restricted stock compensation for Directors (excluding Audit & Supervisory Committee Members) at 100 million yen per year, and to cap the total number of common shares corresponding to restricted stock compensation to 100,000 shares per year.
 (The number of Directors [excluding Audit & Supervisory Committee Members] at the conclusion of that General Meeting of Shareholders was seven.)
-Finally, the Audit & Supervisory Committee Members] at the conclusion of that General Meeting of Shareholders was seven.)
-Finally, the Audit & Supervisory Committee Members] at the aforementioned - 3.
+Finally, the Audit & Supervisory Committee has determined that the aforementioned remuneration, etc. is appropriate. - 3.
 The maximum amount of remuneration paid to Directors (Audit & Supervisory Committee Members) was set at 50 million yen per year (including executive bonuses) by a resolution approved at the 35th General Meeting of Shareholders held on January 27, 2016.
 (The number of Directors [Audit & Supervisory Committee Members] at the conclusion of that General Meeting of Shareholders was three.)

 - 4. The performance indicator, etc. for the payment of bonus amounts as performance-linked remuneration, its calculation method, and the reason the performance indicator was selected are described in "1) Matters related to remuneration amounts, etc. for officers and policy for determining calculation method for such amounts."
 As the performance indicator target was not achieved within the fiscal year under review, no bonuses were paid. - 5.
-The stock options and restricted stock compensation, which are both non-monetary forms of remuneration, are described in "1) Matters related to remuneration amounts, etc. for officers and policy for determining calculation method for such amounts." - (II) Breakdown of total amount of consolidated remuneration by officer - Information about the total amount of consolidated remuneration by officer is not presented as there were no officers with a total amount of consolidated remuneration of 100 million yen or more. - (5) Information on shareholdings - (I) Criteria for shareholding classification and rationale
+The stock options and restricted stock compensation, which are both non-monetary forms of remuneration, are described in "1) Matters related to remuneration amounts, etc. for officers and policy for determining calculation method for such amounts." - (II) Breakdown of total amount of consolidated remuneration by officer

+Information about the total amount of consolidated remuneration by officer is not presented as there were no officers with a total amount of consolidated remuneration of 100 million yen or more.

+(5) Information on shareholdings

+(I) Criteria for shareholding classification and rationale